 Office Space

-Set up for an optimized flow of focus, Bosch’s small and functional office space is filled with books, case files, and notebooks.
+Set up for an optimized flow of focus, Bosch’s small and functional office outdoor space is filled with books, case files, and notebooks.
 The lack of distractions make this workspace ideal.
 Bosch spends countless hours in this office piecing together clues and solving cases, so the excess storage for all of his investigative materials is just a bonus.

 Bathrooms